jcolinhill/pyilc/README.md

 ```
 save_weights: 'no'
 ```
 should be specified.
 The weights depend on the component being deprojected.
-For unconstrained ILC preserving component AAA, they will be saved at
+For an unconstrained ILC that preserves component AAA, they will be saved at
 ```
-/path/to/output/output_prefix_needletcoeff_weightmap_freqX_scaleA_component_AAA_output_suffix.fits.
+/path/to/output/output_prefix_needletcoeff_weightmap_freqX_scaleA_component_AAA_output_suffix.fits
 ```
-For constrained ILC preserving component AAA and deprojecting components BBB,CCC,DDD, the weights will be saved at
+For a constrained ILC that preserves component AAA and deprojects components BBB,CCC,DDD, the weights will be saved at
 ```
 /path/to/output/output_prefix_needletcoeff_weightmap_freqX_scaleA_componentAAA_deproject_BBB_CCC_DDD_output_suffix.fits
 ```
-Note that the use of output_suffix (and not in the covariance matrices) here allows the same covariance matrices to be used to create different versions of the output maps, for example by modifying the SED of a component to be deprojected.
+Note that the use of output_suffix here (and not in the covariance matrices) allows the same covariance matrices to be used to construct different versions of the output maps, for example by modifying the SED of a component to be deprojected.
+This allows rapid construction of many ILC maps after computing the covariances and inverse covariances only once.

 #### ILC maps

-For unconstrained ILC preserving component AAA, the final ILC map will be saved at
+For an unconstrained ILC that preserves component AAA, the final ILC map will be saved at
 ```
-/path/to/output/output_prefix_needletILCmap_component_AAA_output_suffix.fits.
+/path/to/output/output_prefix_needletILCmap_component_AAA_output_suffix.fits
 ```
-Constrained ILC preserving component AAA and deprojecting components BBB,CCC,DDD will be saved at
+For a constrained ILC that preserves component AAA and deprojects components BBB,CCC,DDD, the ILC map will be saved at
 ```
-/path/to/output/output_prefix_needletILCmap_component_AAA_deproject_BBB_CCC_DDD_output_suffix.fits.
+/path/to/output/output_prefix_needletILCmap_component_AAA_deproject_BBB_CCC_DDD_output_suffix.fits
 ```
-Again the use of output_suffix (and not in the covariance matrices) here allows the same covariance matrices to be used to create different versions of the output maps, for example by modifying the SED of a component to be deprojected.
+Again the use of output_suffix here (and not in the covariance matrices) allows the same covariance matrices to be used to construct different versions of the output maps, for example by modifying the SED of a component to be deprojected.

 # More complicated usage

-pyilc has various extended functionality, if required.
-We list some of the other abilities of pyilc here.
+`pyilc` has various extended functionality, if required.
+We list some of the other abilities of the code here.

 ## Applying weights to alternative maps

-Sometimes it is useful to apply the weights calculated from one map to a separate map, for example when testing on simulations to quantify exactly how much of a specific component there is in the final output.
-To propogate the weights directly through another map, the following can be specified in the input file:
+Sometimes it is useful to apply the weights calculated from one map to a separate map, for example when testing on simulations to quantify exactly how much of a specific component exists in the final output map.
+To propagate the weights directly through another map, the following can be specified in the input file:
 ```
 maps_to_apply_weights: [...]
 ```
 where maps_to_apply_weights is a list of filenames in the same format as freq_map_files.
-Note that it is importnat to directly change the output suffix if you are using this option as doing this does not automatically change the output file name of the ILC map (Recall that changing the output suffix does not change the covariance files read in as long as the output prefix is unchanged).
+Note that it is important to directly change the output suffix if you are using this option, as doing this does not automatically change the output file name of the ILC map (recall that changing the output suffix does not change the covariance files read in as long as the output prefix is unchanged).

-components deprojected at the relevant needlet scale.
-Also, ILC_deproj_comps should be a list of length N_scales where each entry is a list of length of the corresponding N_deproj for that scale.

 ## Cross-ILC

-pyilc can perform Cross-ILC, where the covariance matrices are computed only from independent splits of the maps; the overall statistic to be minimized in this case is the variance caused by **foregrounds**, and not instrumental noise.
-In order to specify that pyilc should perform cross-ILC, inlcude:
+`pyilc` can also perform Cross-ILC (see https://ui.adsabs.harvard.edu/abs/2014JCAP...02..030H/abstract), where the covariance matrices are computed only from independent splits of the maps; the overall statistic to be minimized in this case is the variance caused by **foregrounds**, and not instrumental noise.
+In order to specify that `pyilc` should perform cross-ILC, inlcude:
 ```
 cross_ILC: 'True'
 ```
 in the input (note that this `True' is a **string** and not the boolean True).
-In this case, two independent splits should be read in; they should be included as follows:
+In this case, two independent splits of each frequency map should be read in.
+They should be included as follows:
 ```
 freq_map_files_s1: [...]
 freq_map_files_s2: [...]
 ```
 where freq_map_files_s1 and freq_map_files_s2 are both lists with the same format as freq_map_files but with filenames that point to the appropriate split maps.
 Note that freq_map_files should still be included, as the weights will still be applied to the maps in freq_map_files.
-Also note that the covariance / inverse covariance and ILC map filenames will all be modified to include the term '_crossILC'.
+Also note that the covariance, inverse covariance, and ILC map filenames will all be modified to include the term '_crossILC'.

 # Acknowledgments

-People we should thank?
-Me, as this will be on your github?
-Maybe Kristen, did she make some edits to pyilc?
-Also maybe mathieu remazailles for sending you the needlet filters for the planck y map?
-Maybe Will, I have chatted a bit with him? anyone else?
+If using the code, please cite [arXiv:XXXX.YYYYY](https://arxiv.org/XXXX.YYYYY) and (optionally) [arXiv:XXXX.YYYY2](https://arxiv.org/XXXX.YYYY2).
+The primary authors of `pyilc` are Colin Hill (jch2200@columbia.edu) and Fiona McCarthy (fmccarthy@flatironinstitute.org).
+Additional contributors include Mathew Madhavacheril and Kristen Surrao.
+We thank Mathieu Remazeilles for sharing details about the Planck NILC y-map analysis and Will Coulton for useful NILC comparisons.
+We thank Jens Chluba for discussions about the moment expansion method.
+We additionally thank Aleksandra Kusiak, Blake Sherwin, and David Spergel for useful conversations, as well as Shivam Pandey for a helpful check of our NILC y-maps.
+We are also grateful to Boris Bolliet for useful discussions regarding the halo model and [class_sz](https://github.com/CLASS-SZ/class_sz).